f-ds/f-ds.github.io/_posts/2016-07-09-build-up-the-server-to-make-maps.markdown

 ## Use the Ansible GIS playbook

-All the instructions are reported on the [Readme.md](https://github.com/Damianofds/ansible-provisioning) file of the repo.
+OK, I'll be rude but all the instructions are reported on the [README.md](https://github.com/Damianofds/ansible-provisioning) file of the repo... so just read it!

+A couple of comments:

 First of all we have to [manually configure a control machine](https://github.com/Damianofds/ansible-provisioning#setting-up-the-control-machine) as described here.